How it Works

 Determine your eligibility

-- Your household’s gross monthly income is at or below the current income guidelines for your household size as posted in the following table, or
+- Your household’s monthly income is at or below the guidelines for your household size (see table below) OR you receive:

-- You receive Code A Supplemental Security Income (SSI Living Alone), or
+- Code A Supplemental Security Income (SSI Living Alone) OR

-- You received a HEAP Regular benefit greater than $21 in the current program year or received a HEAP Regular benefit equal to $21 during the current program year and live in government subsidized housing (like NYCHA or Section 8) with heat included in your rent; and
+- A HEAP Regular benefit for this program year over $21, or if you live in government subsidized housing (like NYCHA or Section 8) with heat included in your rent, equal to $21

-- At least one person with a documented medical condition that is exacerbated by extreme heat.
-This must be verified in writing by a physician, physician assistant, or nurse practitioner; or
+- Someone with a documented medical condition that is made worse by extreme heat (verified in writing by a doctor, physician assistant, or nurse practitioner) OR

-- A member of your household is a U.S. Citizen or Qualified Non-Citizen; and
+- You or someone in your household is a U.S. Citizen or Qualified Non-Citizen

-- You currently do not have a working air conditioner or the one you have is at least five years old; and
+- You currently do not have a working air conditioner or the one you have is at least five years old

-- You did not receive a HEAP-funded air conditioner in the last five years.
+- You have not received a HEAP-funded air conditioner in the last five years

 Household Size | Maximum Monthly Gross Income for 2024-2025 |